CristinaUAMS/INFO523Q12/README.md

 late submissions are subject to a penalty (see late work policies in the Syllabus).
 By the deadline, you should turn in a a `RMD` file (this file) **and** a rendered `HTML` (hint: knit your `rmd`; link:
-<a href="https://rmarkdown.rstudio.com/lesson-9.html" class="uri">https://rmarkdown.rstudio.com/lesson-9.html</a>).
-Answers to each question should be in the relevant block of code (see below).
+<https://rmarkdown.rstudio.com/lesson-9.html>).
+Answers to each question
+should be in the relevant block of code (see below).
 The instructor won’t render your submission. **Re-name your file to `lastname_Hw1.RMD` before submitting to your repo**.
 Make sure that you can correctly render your submission without errors before turning anything in.
-If a given block of code is causing issues and you didn’t get to fix it, please use the in the relevant block and add comments.
-**This assignment must be submitted through our GitHub Classroom before the deadline.**
+If a given block of code is causing issues and you didn’t get to fix it, please use the in the relevant block and add comments. **This assignment must be submitted through our GitHub Classroom before the deadline.**

 ### Time commitment